 Maybe it was a hard-to-be-there thing.
 This meal was great too but no excellent restaurant full of laughing moments.

 My waitress hazed me politely by hitting on me the entire meal but in full 50s fashion.

 Back to the Magic Kingdom and I do mean that one of the 5 parks.
 No walk down a Disney memory lane should be outside of the original park, at least for someone born in the 70s like me.

-Almost every ride or experience in the Magic Kingdom are originals.
-It’s a small world, Jungle Cruise, the Haunted Mansion, even my favorite, the Enchanted Tiki Room.
+Almost every ride or experience in the Magic Kingdom is original.
+It’s a small world, Jungle Cruise, the Haunted Mansion, and even my favorite, the Enchanted Tiki Room.
 I can remember seeing the Country Bear Jamboree when it was one of the first things available and they still had the green tickets.
 That too is still available to be enjoyed on your visit.

 I went to the Hall of Presidents next and it was much as you remember, but with a view of the recent newer Presidents as well.
 It struck me that when I was young, I do not recall politics impacting my view of this experience.
 Now I grimaced at points.

 The Carousel of Progress was next on my list.
 Like “It’s a Small World” the song sticks in your mind just the same, well even in a less irritating way.